ninech/buildpack-composer-install/README.md

 By default `composer install` will be run, even if a cached version of a previous execution was found.
-This needs to be done, as some composer packages might install files to a different directory [than the vendor one](https://getcomposer.org/doc/faqs/how-do-i-install-a-package-to-a-custom-path-for-my-framework.md).
+This needs to be done, as some composer packages might install files to a different directory [than the "vendor" one](https://getcomposer.org/doc/faqs/how-do-i-install-a-package-to-a-custom-path-for-my-framework.md).
-As only the dependencies installed to the vendor directory are cached by this buildpack, these special paths/files would not appear in the image if a cached layer gets used.
+As only the dependencies installed to the _vendor_ directory are cached by this buildpack, these special paths/files would not appear in the image if a cached layer gets used.